 Tripartism in Georgia is in process of the development and the Government of Georgia continues its efforts to develop social dialogue in order to bring it to highest level of compliance with international labour standards.
-As previously stated, Tripartite Social Partnership (TSPC) was set up in 2013 and since then (before 2018) here have been three meetings (May 1, 2014; April 11, 2016 and February 10, 2017).
-International Labour Organization has been continuously supporting Georgia and with its technical and financial support a strategic planning meeting for Tripartite Social Partnership Commission (TSPC) was held on February 18, 2018, in Kachreti, Georgia.
-The event was attended by the representatives of International Labour Organization, Government of Georgia, Parliament of Georgia and the social partners.
-Review of the 2016-2017 strategic plan of the Tripartite Social Partnership Commission was presented and forthcoming plans for 2018-2019 were discussed at the meeting (approved on April 19, 2018 at the TSPC meeting)).
+As previously stated, Tripartite Social Partnership (TSPC) was set up in 2013 and since then here have been 6 meetings (May 1, 2014; April 11, 2016, February 10, 2017, April 19, 2018, September 7, 2018 and November 1, 2019).
+The work of the commission

 Development of Social Partnership at the regional level is one of the priorities of GoG.
 To this end, based on the decision made at the TSPC meeting (February 10, 2017) Tripartite Social Partnership Commission of Autonomous Republic of Adjara was set up.
 A number of activities have been carried out with the support of International Labour Organization, for instance, trainings for commission members have been held in Batumi on 22-23 September.

-There have been two meetings of the Tripartite Social Partnership Commission in 2018.
-The commission discussed occupational health and safety related issues.
-Meeting were held on April 19 and September 7.
+The working group under TSPC is operational working within the action plans (currently – 2018-2019) and holding number of meetings during a year (6 meetings in 2019).

+Development of Social Partnership at the regional level is one of the priorities of GoG.
+To this end, based on the decision made at the TSPC meeting (February 10, 2017) Tripartite Social Partnership Commission of Autonomous Republic of Adjara was set up.
+In 2019, 3 meetings of Tripartite Social Partnership Commission of the Autonomous Republic of Adjara were held in Batumi.
+Commission adopted an action plan 2019-2020 and established a working group.

+.

 In cooperation with the ILO, strengthening capacity of the Tripartite Commission and its Secretariat is constantly ongoing, which will make the work of the Commission effective and will also influence positive outcomes of the social dialogue.